CheukHoYun/CS1XA3/Assign3/README.md

 # Assignment 3 #

 ## Overview ##
-This is a simple math library with an expression datatype that can encode addition, multiplication, cos, sin, log, exp, variables and constants.
+This is a math library with an expression datatype that can encode addition, multiplication, cos, sin, log, exp, variables and constants.
+It also provides simple parsing features for such expressions.

 ## Docs Link ##
 https://yunc5.github.io/CS1XA3/